foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 Branches in this repository are:
 * `arc-releases` is the stable branch for the tool chain release.
 Head of this branch is a latest stable release.
-It is a branch recommended for most users.
+It is a branch recommended for most users
 * `arc-staging` is the semi-stable branch for the tool chain release candidates.
-Head of this branch is either a latest stable release or latest release candidate for the upcoming release.
+Head of this branch is either a latest stable release or latest release candidate for the upcoming release
-* `arc-dev` is the development branch for the current tool chain release.
+* `arc-dev` is the development branch for the current tool chain release
 * `arc-4.8-dev` is the development branch for the 4.8 tool chain release
 * `arc-4.4-dev` is the development branch for the 4.4 tool chain release
-* `arc-mainline-dev` is the mainline development branch (deprecated)
+* `arc-mainline-dev` is the mainline development branch (deprecated).

 While the top of *development* branches should build and run reliably, there is no guarantee of this.
 Users who encountered an error are welcomed to create